-AEA has dedicated funds from the State Energy Program (SEP) towards EVs.
-The Working Group meets quarterly to discuss EVs and charging infrastructure in Alaska.
-The Working Group has members from across the state including the Alaska Electric Vehicle Association, the Department of Transportation (DOT), electric utilities, EV owners, EV vendors, municipalities, prospective charging sites, site hosts, universities, and other stakeholders.
-For more information on the Working Group’s mission, goals, and structure view the Working Group Charter here.
+The Alaska Electric Vehicle Working Group (AKEVWG) meets monthly to discuss EVs and charging infrastructure in Alaska.
+The Working Group has members from across the state including the Alaska Electric Vehicle Association, the Alaska Department of Transportation and Public Facilities (DOT&PF), electric utilities, EV owners, EV vendors, municipalities, site hosts, universities, and other stakeholders.

-AEA plans on developing fast-charging stations along the State’s highway system in a phased approach, as funding allows.
-Using Volkswagen (VW) Trust funds, SEP funds as an added incentive, and matching private funds from participating site hosts, AEA is currently developing an EV Fast-Charging Network connecting the Kenai Peninsula to Healy.
-A total of 15 fast chargers of at least 50kW and eight co-located Level 2 chargers will be installed at nine stations in the following communities: Anchorage, Cantwell, Chugiak, Cooper Landing, Healy, Homer, Seward, Soldotna, and Trapper Creek.
+AEA developed fast-charging stations along the State’s highway system in a phased approach, as funding allows.
+Using Volkswagen (VW) Trust funds, SEP funds as an added incentive, and matching private funds from participating site hosts, AEA funded a EV Fast-Charging Network connecting the Kenai Peninsula to Healy.
+A total of 15 fast chargers of at least 50kW and eight co-located Level 2 chargers were installed at nine locations in the following communities: Anchorage, Cantwell, Chugiak, Cooper Landing, Healy, Homer, Seward, Soldotna, and Trapper Creek.
 Some sites will become operational as early as fall 2021, with all installations completed by summer 2022.
-AEA will be opening a future solicitation using VW Trust funds to install fast chargers at three locations in the Fairbanks, Delta Junction, Tok and Glennallen area.

-AEA is using SEP funds to install Level 2 charging stations at state-owned facilities.
-In partnership with the Department of Transportation & Public Facilities, Level 2 chargers were installed in Anchorage at the Linny Pacillo Parking Garage across from the Robert B. Atwood Building and outside the Snowden Administration Building across from the Nestbett Courthouse during summer 2021.
-AEA has set aside SEP funds to install additional Level 2 chargers at state facilities in 2022.
+AEA has used SEP funds to install Level 2 charging stations at state-owned facilities.
+In partnership with the Department of Transportation & Public Facilities, Level 2 chargers were installed in Anchorage at the Linny Pacillo Parking Garage across from the Robert B. Atwood Building and outside the Snowden Administration Building across from the Nestbett Courthouse in summer 2021.

 Curious to know how much it would cost to charge an EV at home in Alaska?
 And what the carbon emissions would be?
 Use this calculator to find out.